-DO: I mean when I started school here I had to promise myself to give up fishing for the time being.
-That was kind of you know, because I know I'm going to get that phone call and law school is obviously expensive so I saved up for a while.
-But you know you're going to get you're going to get that phone call that's like "hey you know, I just need somebody for a week a transit man.
-I know you we'd love to have you.
-You can't guarantee money, but it looks like its going to be a good trip we've had a couple good trips in a row you want to go for six days".
-And so I promised myself, even when that call comes and I'm so urged to go- not to go, just focus on school and do that well right now.
-But I joined the lumping union down here so this last week it was, I mean basically starting school on Monday all day and then Monday night gave me a call, there was a boat to lump out so we lumped out a boat at, I don't know seven or eight o'clock at night.
-I think we started the Isabel, lumped her out until eleven or so, went home you know got all the slime off and everything, and showered, studied a little more and went to bed next morning.
+DO: I mean, when I started school here I had to promise myself to give up fishing for the time being.
+That was kind of, because I know I'm going to get that phone call and law school is obviously expensive so I saved up for a while.
+But you're going to get that phone call that's like, "Hey you know, I just need somebody for a week a transit man.
+I know you, we'd love to have you.
+You can't guarantee money, but it looks like it's going to be a good trip we've had a couple good trips in a row you want to go for six days."
+I promised myself, even when that call comes and I'm so urged to go, not to go, just focus on school and do that well right now.
+But I joined the lumping union down here so this last week it was, I mean basically starting school on Monday all day and then Monday night gave me a call, there was a boat to lump out so we lumped out a boat at, I don't know 7:00 or 8:00 at night.
+I think we started the Isabel, lumped her out until 11:00 or so, went home, got all the slime off and everything, and showered, studied a little more and went to bed next morning.
 Tuesday was just school and then I play rugby, so I played rugby up in Boston all night for practice.
-Back home in bed Wednesday, was school and then we lumped two boats started one a seven o'clock in the and was done at nine o'clock and then did another, slept for two hours and got up and did another one at two in the morning until six in the morning maybe seven I forget when we finished went home showered and then I also do safety training for fishermen because a guy I know has a company that teaches fishermen how to put out fires at sea and abandon ship.
-And you know kind of the emergency preparedness, so he hired me to you know kind of fill in whenever he needs me too- just because of my background in the Coast Guard and a lot of things I've had a lot of that training.
+Back home in bed Wednesday, was school and then we lumped two boats started one at 7:00 in the, and was done at 9:00 and then did another, slept for two hours and got up and did another one at 2:00 in the morning until 6:00 in the morning maybe 7:00, I forget when we finished.
+Went home, showered and then I also do safety training for fishermen because a guy I know has a company that teaches fishermen how to put out fires at sea and abandon ship.
+And you know kind of the emergency preparedness, so he hired me to kind of fill in whenever he needs me to just because of my background in the Coast Guard and a lot of things I've had a lot of that training.
 So I went down to Point Judith and trained a boat for a couple hours on those elements, what to do on a man overboard and all that kind of stuff.
-Then back to school then rugby then Friday morning was yesterday so I stayed up in Boston because we did a whole workshop up there over in Situate.
+Then back to school, then rugby.
+Then Friday morning was yesterday so I stayed up in Boston because we did a whole workshop up there over in Situate.
 Training fishermen and basically all those skills I was just talking about.

-[45:28]We did a lot of firefighting and mayday calls and life raft survival.
+We did a lot of firefighting and mayday calls and life raft survival.
 Those were our lobstermen up there.
-We probably had forty loberstermen come through that workshop, so we did that all day then I went down to Plymouth and hung out with a fisherman down there and did just you know catching up on a guy I worked with in the inshore fleet for a while.
-Catching up with him on how the season's going and you knowwhether he's got some work or you know he needs me to you know do different things so and then came down here and started this morning to photograph the festival all weekend.
+We probably had forty lobstermen come through that workshop.
+So we did that all day then I went down to Plymouth and hung out with a fisherman down there and did just catching up on a guy I worked with in the inshore fleet for a while.
+Catching up with him on how the season's going and whether he's got some work or he needs me to do different things so, and then came down here and started this morning to photograph the festival all weekend.